 TEP Charter school has figured out a way increase teachers' pay dramatically without changing state funding.
-Here's how they plan to do it:
+Here's how they plan to do it:1.
+TEP does not employ Assistant Principals or Supervisors other than the school Principal.

 2. TEP does not incur professional development fees required to pay teachers or to purchase professional development materials or services.